ContinuityControl/tiny_sweeper/README.md

 Sundae.new.topping = nil  # No topping?
 TinySweeper won't sweep it.
 ```

-If you have an object with lots of attributes that need cleaning, you can do that, too:
+If you have an object with lots of attributes that need cleaning (because, say, they were loaded from the database), you can do that, too:

 ```ruby
 dessert.sweep_up!